TrellixVulnTeam/favor_GI5G/README.md

 Just getting things set up right now.

 Todo (in order):
- - Stripping html, and dealing with [optional closing tags](http://stackoverflow.com/questions/10079451/html-parsing-using-pugixml-or-an-actual-html-parser) in HTML
+ - Contact fetching at least for the EmailManager.
+I think that realistically, we should compute just off of recent sent, since that best represents user intent
  - Dealing with encodings better, computing unicode string length (this [should be easy](http://stackoverflow.com/a/4063229) )
  - g++ 4.9 on Android?
 Necessary for <regex> implementations
  - Verify our exceptions as inherting from runtime_error work on Android
  - Basic unit tests
- - Integrate rapidjson, use it to parse account details.
-We can probably just use it for our int->string conversions as well
+ - What do we when we can't parse a message for whatever reason?
+Have a specific method to export as much data as possible?
+ - Start on threadsafety as described below
  - Sort out our license, based on what we want and limitations from what we're already using (GPL...)
- - Start on threadsafety as described below

 Presentation Principles
 ==